Code-Institute-Submissions/first-milestone-project-10/README.md

 #### Navbar

 The navbar, the collapsed version on smaller screens and the drop-down menu were pulled from the Bootstrap documentation.
 Social media icons were included on the right-hand side to allow users to access the band on social media quickly and easily.
-The navbar is fixed to the screen, accessible at all times as the user scrolls to allow for fluid and easy navigation throughout the site.
+The navbar is fixed to the screen, accessible at all times as the user scrolls to allow for easy navigation throughout the site.

 #### Cover

 The cover is a CSS grid that is 8x3 on smaller devices and 6x6 on larger devices.
 Each cell is a square with sides 150px long.
 Certain squares or “cells” also spell out “Monkees!”
 The cells needed to make the grid change from 8x3 to 6x6 are set to “display: none” in order to display the grid properly on mobile.
 A media query sets the property of the cell to “display: inline” on larger screens.
 In addition, in order for the letter order to make sense, some squares containing letters are mobile only to be replaced with squares containing letters that are medium-only.

 #### Discography

 The discography section contains four songs in an audio-player contained in a figure element along with an image.
 These elements are accompanied by a h3 element that provides the song name along with lyrics from the song with a white font-colour in order to stand out against the background.
 On smaller screens, the order is as follows: title, figure and lyrics.
 On larger screens, figures alternate between the right and left of the screen with their respective title and lyrics to their side.
-This was accomplished by making two versions of each group of title, and lyrics; with one or the other appearing or disappearing based on the screen size to maintain the proper arrangement.
+This was accomplished by making two versions of each group of title, and lyrics;
+with one or the other appearing or disappearing based on the screen size to maintain the proper arrangement.

 The carousel code was also taken from the Bootstrap documentation, occupying half the width of the screen on larger screens and the full-width of the screen on smaller devices using Bootstrap’s grid functionality.